pauldambra/pauldambra.github.io/_posts/2018-02-04-serverless-part-two.md

 There are two types of primary key in dynamodb.
 And this is the first design decision which will need validation in future.
 In fact in a "real" project this would need a [lightweight architecture decision record](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions).
 So let's add one [here](https://github.com/pauldambra/visit-plannr/blob/0d563ec26c7fd7920c1da5f1e67d1f70693016d5/doc/ladr/0002-dynamodb-composite-primary-key-design.md).

-The first kind of primary key in DynamoDB is having just a partition key.
+The first kind of primary key in DynamoDB is having only a partition key.
 The partition key is hashed and determines where on physical storage the item is placed.
 The partition key must be unique.

 The second kind is a composite primary key.
 It consists of a partition key and a sort key.
 The partition key no longer needs to be unique in isolation.
 Rather the sort key/partition key pair must be unique.